 mkfs.ext4 /dev/nvme0n1p2

-cryptsetup luksFormat /dev/nvme0n1p3
+cryptsetup luksOpen /dev/nvme0n1p3 arch

-mkfs.btrfs -L root -n 32k /dev/Arch/root
+mkfs.btrfs -L btrfs -n 32k /dev/mapper/arch

 – Format btrfs with larger 32k nodesize for less fragmentation at the cost of more expensive memory operations.